peteroupc/peteroupc.github.io/exporand.md

 6. If **a**'s sign is negative, return 0 if _da_ is less than _db_, or 1 if _da_ is greater than _db_.
 7. Add 1 to _i_ and go to step 4.

 **URandLess** is a version of **RandLess** that involves two uniform PSRNs.
 The algorithm for **URandLess** samples digit _i_ in step 4 by setting the digit at position _i_ to a digit chosen uniformly at random.
-(For example, if **a** is a uniform PSRN that stores base-2 or binary digits, this can be done by setting the digit at that position to an unbiased random bit.)
+(For example, if **a** is a uniform PSRN that stores base-2 or binary digits, this can be done by setting the digit at that position to either 1 or 0 with equal probability.)

 > **Note**: To sample the **maximum** of two uniform random variates between 0 and 1, or the **square root** of a uniform random variate between 0 and 1: (1) Generate two uniform PSRNs **a** and **b** each with a positive sign, an integer part of 0, and an empty fractional part.
 (2) Run **RandLess** on **a** and **b** in that order.
 If the call returns 0, return **a**; otherwise, return **b**.